HL7/fhir-medmorph/input/pagecontent/provisioning.md

 <br>

 The MedMorph RA IG provides the basic constructs required to enable public health and research reporting using ECA rules embedded in Knowledge Artifacts which are machine processable and can be executed without burdening the provider.
-In addition to the ECA rules there are references to ValueSets, Library Resources, Security certificates and Endpoint information.
+In addition to the ECA rules there are references to ValueSets, Library Resources, Security Certificates, and Endpoint information.
 These different artifacts are shown in Figure 6.2 below.

 {% include img.html img="KnowledgeArtifactComponents.png" caption="Figure 6.2 - Knowledge Artifact Components" %}